pyOpenSci/python-package-guide/package-structure-code/publish-python-package-pypi-conda.md

 ### What is Anaconda Cloud and Conda?

 Conda is an open source package and environment management tool.
-Conda can be used to install tools both from the [Anaconda Cloud repository](https://repo.anaconda.com/).
+Conda can be used to install tools from the [Anaconda Cloud repository](https://repo.anaconda.com/).

 Anaconda cloud (anaconda.org) contains public and private repositories for